United States recognition of Jerusalem as capital of Israel

-On February 23, 2018, the U.S. State Department announced that the new embassy would open in May that year.
-The embassy was officially opened in Jerusalem on May 14, 2018, coinciding with the 70th anniversary of the Israeli Declaration of Independence.
-Representatives from 32 countries were present at opening of the embassy, including EU members Austria, the Czech Republic, and Romania.
-Protests on the Gaza border were met with tear gas and sniper fire by the Israel Defence Forces, resulting in the deaths of at least 58 Palestinians, the highest single-day death toll since the 2014 Israel–Gaza conflict.
-The IDF and the Israeli government defended the use of force as necessary due to rocks and explosives thrown by protesters.
-The location of the relocated embassy is at the site of the former U.S. consulate general in the Arnona neighborhood of West Jerusalem.
+On February 23, 2018, the U.S. State Department announced that the new American embassy in Israel was scheduled to open in May of that year.
+It was officially inaugurated in Jerusalem on May 14, 2018—a date coinciding with Israel's 70th Yom Ha'atzmaut.
+Representatives from 32 countries were present at the event, including EU members Austria, the Czech Republic, and Romania.
+Along the Gaza–Israel border, the Israeli military responded to a massive Palestinian protest with tear gas and sniper fire, resulting in the deaths of at least 58 Palestinians and marking the highest single-day death toll since the 2014 Gaza War.
+The Israeli government defended the military's use of force as having been a necessary measure in the face of the protesters' throwing of rocks and explosives towards the Israelis.
+Just over a year later, on March 25, 2019, the Trump administration signed in another U.S. presidential proclamation recognizing the Golan Heights as part of Israel.